Road Safety Manual

 Principle of Coding -- Communication through multiple means is beneficial.
 At stop signs, one will often see stop bars, or additonal pavement markings requiring a stop.
 With some systems audible signals provide redundant information as to when to cross beyond just a pedestrian or bicycle crossing signal.

-The case study from Portugal, shows the use of low cost engineering measures and law enforcement to change driver behaviours.
+The case study from Portugal, shows the use of low-cost engineering measures and law enforcement to change driver behaviours.

 CASE STUDY – Portugal: Perceptual treatment - Low Cost Engineering Measures on a dangerous trunk road